cymen/getty_connect_authentication/README.md

 # GettyConnectAuthentication

-Access the Getty Connect API.
+Authenticate with the Getty Connect API.

 ## Installation